open-telemetry/opentelemetry-specification/specification/api-metrics.md

 instrument will be used to expose the last value, not a semantic definition.
 Uses of traditional gauge instruments translate into an Observer or the Measure instrument in this API.

+### Label sets

+_Label_ is the term used to refer to a key:value attribute associated with a metric event.
+Although they are fundamentally similar to [Span attributes](api-tracing.md#span) in the tracing API, a set of labels is given its own type in the Metric API, `LabelSet`.
+Label sets are a feature of the API to facilitate re-use across the metric API.
+Users are encouraged to re-use label sets whenever possible, as they may contain a previously encoded representation of the data.

+Users obtain label sets by calling the `Meter` API function (e.g., `Meter.GetLabels({ key, value }, ...)`).
+Each of the instrument calling conventions detailed in the [user-facing API specification](api-metrics-user.md) accepts a `LabelSet`.

 ### Three kinds of instrument